 You saw it here first — the new rail financial plan:

 Since the City is a little slow off the mark getting good material online, we thought if best if we put up the new financial plan up on the web first.
-Here's the link.
+Here's

 You will notice that instead of increasing the cost of the project, which was an option, HART instead chose to reduce the contingency amount.